-We are looking for a series suitable for TV or a streaming platform such as Netflix or the new platform Quibi – designed for mobile phones that in some way touches upon ideas around building a sustainable society.
+We are looking for a series suitable for TV or a streaming platform such as Netflix or Radio that in some way touches upon ideas around building a sustainable society.
 We will consider all genres – rom-com, literary fiction, science fiction, mystery, crime etc. – but stories must engage with the idea of environmentally sustainable practices and/or sustainable societies.

 Most stories set in the future are dystopian, meaning they have a pessimistic view of society.
 We will consider all stories, but we encourage you to imagine a more positive settings and practices for your stories.
 You can find out more about why we recommend positive stories by clicking here.
 Do feel free to draw upon the resources in this Green Stories website to write your story (found in the menu on the homepage.
 Each page provides links to articles/videos that describe the ideas and also ideas for how such ideas may be integrated into stories.